marshakprograms/groom-suite/README.md

 **A full-stack Flask booking and client portal application for a mobile luxury wedding grooming service.**

-Built for Ronald's Unisex Barbershop (Durham, NC) — a mobile barber who brings a fully equipped Sprinter van to wedding venues across the Triangle area.
+Built for Ronald's Unisex Barbershop (Durham, NC) — a mobile barber who brings a fully equipped van to wedding venues across the Triangle area.

 ---